Yan Song: Downfall and death

 After facing further accusations from the censors, Yan Song was dismissed in June 1562 and sent home, though he was still honored.
 Yan Shifan was exiled to a distant border region, along with his two sons (Yan Hao, who was an officer of the Embroidered Uniform Guard, and Yan Hong, who was a drafter in the Granf Secretariat).
 Only one of Yan Song's grandsons was allowed to remain with him.
 Xu Jie was appointed as the new senior grand secretary.
 Despite the Emperor's respect for Yan Song, he believed that his son was the root of all the problems, and at the suggestion of a censor to rehabilitate those who had been punished in the past two decades for attacking Yan Song, the Emperor responded by imprisoning the official in question.

 Yan Shifan defied orders and did not go into exile, instead managing to escape his guards and return to his family residence in Yuanzhou.
 His actions did not escape the attention of Liu Run, a high-ranking censor in Nanjing.
 In December 1564, Liu Run accused Yan Shifan of having connections with the Wokou pirates and plotting an uprising.
-As a result, the Emperor ordered the arrest of Yan Shifan and an investigation into the matter.
+The Emperor ordered the arrest of Yan Shifan and an investigation into the matter.
 Despite his son Yan Shaoting's attempts to warn the family, Yan Shifan was arrested in April 1564 and taken to Beijing.
 During the investigation, Yan Shifan was accused of plotting an armed uprising with pirates and Mongols, and the Emperor ordered a re-examination of the case.
 The re-examination confirmed the charges, leading to the execution of Yan Shifan and several others.
 Only a small number of the Yan family's servants were punished, while Yan Song and all of his relatives with official status, positions, and ranks were stripped of their titles.
 Additionally, the state confiscated all of the family's property, including 33,000 liang (1.2 tons) of gold, 2 million liang (74 tons) of silver, valuable items, houses, 57 estates, and 27,300 mu (1,500 ha) of fields and gardens.

 Nearly blind, lonely, and impoverished, Yan lived for some time in a hut built next to his parents' tomb.
-He did not survive long after his family's fall from grace, dying in 1565.
+He died in 1565, not long after his family's fall from grace.
 (Note: Some sources give 1567 as the year of his death.)